ICOS-Carbon-Portal/pylib/docs/faq.md

 		else:
 			break
 	# Now dobj is the newest version.

+## How do I suppress warnings?
+Internally the `icoscp` python library uses the `warnings` module to provide useful information to the users.

+  - `future warning` messages are connected to components of the library that will change in a future release.
+Here is an example of a `future warning`
+    message:

+        /pylib/icoscp/cpauth/exceptions.py:28: FutureWarning:
+        Due to updates in the python library of the ICOS carbon portal, starting from the next version, user authentication might be required. warnings.warn(warning, category=FutureWarning)

+    To suppress such a message, users need to add the code below in their
+    scripts:

+        import warnings
+        warnings.simplefilter("ignore", FutureWarning)

+  - `user warning` messages are used to notify the user that there is something potentially incorrect or risky in the program, but that the program is still able to run.
+Here is an example of a `user warning` message:

+        /pylib/icoscp/cpauth/exceptions.py:39: UserWarning:
+        Your authentication was unsuccessful.
+Falling back to anonymous data access.
+        Please, revisit your authentication configuration or have a look at the documentation.
+Authentication will become mandatory for data access. warnings.warn(warning, category=UserWarning)

+    To suppress such a message, users need to add the code below in their
+    scripts:

+        import warnings
+        warnings.simplefilter("ignore", UserWarning)

 ## Good to Know

 - Stations are associated with the stationID.
 This means that at the moment a combined station, certified for Ecosystem